conda/conda/docs/source/building/variants.rst

 This would yield a pinning of ``>=1.11.2,<1.12``

-Pinning expressions are really only counting the number of things separated by the ``.`` character.
-What you put as the actual characters doesn't matter.
-We use ``p`` for convention.

 The syntax for the pins argument is an iterable (list or tuple) with 1 or 2 pinning expressions.
 If only one is specified, the pinning expression applies